 How do I write disclosures?

-When you get to the "Prepare Disclosure Schedule" screen in Shoobx, you'll click on the name of the section you'd like to provide disclosures for.
-This will allow you to describe any exceptions to the applicable representation and attach supporting documents (if applicable).
+When you get to the "Prepare Disclosure Schedule" screen in the workflow, click on the name of the section you'd like to provide disclosures for.
+This will allow you to describe any exceptions to the applicable representation and attach supporting documents (if necessary).
 To view the representations of a given section, click the "View Representations" button next to the section.

 What if I'm not sure what to write in my Disclosure Schedule?